 A retention policy can have one or more default or personal retention tags.
 A single mailbox can only have one policy assigned.

-The following screenshot shows the default retention policies for user and arbitration mailboxes, and two additional test policies.
+The following screenshot shows a user’s default retention policies, arbitration mailboxes, and two additional test policies.

 If you want to know more about retention tags and policies, I recommend reading the Microsoft documentation.